Devanshu-singh-VR/IBM_challenge_Cricket_Pose_estimation/README.md

 2. Check if a bowler has legal action or not.
 3. Cricket Umpire signal Identification.

+The innovation we propose in our solution is a special feature of commentary.
+After the model has classified the shot, it will display the name of the shot as well as pronounce the name of the shot.
+For example, if a batsman hits a straight drive, the output will be displayed as "straight drive" and also a voice note would be played stating that "It is a straight drive".
+Similarly, this would also be applied to other models which will identify whether the action of the bowler is legal, and the signal of the umpire.
+This innovation would be a boon for visually impaired people who would like to know which shot is being played or what is the signal of the umpire.

 ## Proposed Solution

 We created a hybrid model that contains a 3D Convolutional Neural